Best Cordless Drill of 2021

-To see which cordless drill is the best of the best, we researched and compared user reviews and manufacturer's specifications of all the top tools around, then bought the most compelling to test side-by-side.
+To see which cordless drill is the best, we researched and compared customer reviews and manufacturer's specifications of all the top tools around then bought the most compelling to test side-by-side.
 We rated and scored these tools in tons of different tests, grouping them into four weighted rating metrics — drilling, driving, battery life, and convenience — with our results discussed below.

 Related: Buying Advice for Cordless Drills

 If you are on a budget and shopping for a new drill, you will notice a pretty direct correlation between the cost of the tool and its performance.
 This does not mean you should get discouraged if you are on a tight budget — many people don't need the drilling or driving performance that the premium products offer.
 Even some of the cheapest drills in our test offer enough power for homeowners who don't have a ton of DIY aspirations.
 The BLACK+DECKER LDX120C is an excellent choice for anyone on a tight budget and is our top recommendation for an inexpensive but quality drill.
 If you do a reasonable number of DIY and home improvement projects but still want to save some cash, you should consider the Ryobi P252, the Craftsman CMCD700C1, or the Bosch PS31-2A.
 These drills cost a bit more but offer a much better overall performance than the LDX120C.
 If you are a serious DIYer or use tools on a professional level, then you are going to want to be shopping in the highest echelon of these tools — the Kobalt and the Milwaukee M12 FUEL are our favorites.